-- > As per section 45 of the 1998 Act, Guild Insurance is to develop and establish this injury management plan in consultation with the employer, injured worker and nominated treating doctor - > Guild must provide this injury management plan to the employer and injured worker - > Keep the employer informed of significant steps taken or proposed to be taken under the injury management plan for the worker - > Advise the injured worker on this plan that they may have no entitlement to weekly payments of compensation if they fail unreasonably to comply with their requirements - > Review the Injury Management Plan regularly and at any significant changes of the injured workers capacity.
-If required, ensure updated Injury Management Plans are developed. - > Maintain regular contact with the injured worker, employer and nominated treating doctor for updates on the return to work progress and injury recovery - > Refer the claim to an External Rehabilitation Provider if deemed required, or if requested by the nominated treating doctor or injured worker. - > If the injured worker nominates a preferred External Rehabilitation Provider, ensure the claim is referred to nominated provider (unless this is not reasonably practicable) - > Review requests for reasonably necessary treatment when provided by the injured worker, and ensure to provide a response to the request in a timely manner (within 21 days of receiving) - Review Allied Health Recovery Request (AHRR) forms submitted by SIRA accredited providers and provide a response within 5 days.
-It is accepted that unless otherwise advised, if the AHRR is not returned within 5 days, the treatment is considered pre-approved. - If the injured worker incurs any expenses for reasonably necessary treatment that has been pre-approved, ensure that this cost is reimbursed as soon as possible (within 10 days) - If it is necessary for the injured worker to travel in order to receive treatment, Guild Insurance will reimburse the costs of the travel.
+- > As per section 45 of the 1998 Act, Guild Insurance is to develop and establish this injury management plan in consultation with the employer, injured worker and nominated treating doctor - > Guild must provide this injury management plan to the employer and injured worker - > Keep the employer informed of significant steps taken or proposed to be taken under the injury management plan for the worker - > Advise the injured worker on this plan that they may have no entitlement to weekly payments of compensation if they fail unreasonably to comply with their return to work requirements as per S48 of the Act. - > Review the Injury Management Plan regularly and at any significant changes of the injured workers capacity.
+If required, ensure updated Injury Management Plans are developed. - > Maintain regular contact with the injured worker, employer and nominated treating doctor for updates on the return to work progress and injury recovery - > Refer the claim to an External Rehabilitation Provider if deemed required, or if requested by the nominated treating doctor or injured worker. - > If the injured worker nominates a preferred External Rehabilitation Provider, ensure the claim is referred to nominated provider (unless this is not reasonably practicable) - > Review requests for reasonably necessary treatment when provided by the injured worker, and ensure to provide a response to the request in a timely manner (within 21 days of receiving) - > Review Allied Health Recovery Request (AHRR) forms submitted by SIRA accredited providers and provide a response within 5 days.
+It is accepted that unless otherwise advised, if the AHRR is not returned within 5 days, the treatment is considered pre-approved. - > If the injured worker incurs any expenses for reasonably necessary treatment that has been pre-approved, ensure that this cost is reimbursed as soon as possible (within 10 days) - > If it is necessary for the injured worker to travel in order to receive treatment, Guild Insurance will reimburse the costs of the travel.
 The injured is to submit a request for payment travel listing the 'to' and 'from' destinations and the reason for the travel.
-Travel reimbursement will be paid for: - > The fare for any public transport on receipt of a proof of purchase - > Travel by private transport (such as a car) at a rate of 55c per kilometre - > Any other travel cost that is not outlined above, requires approval from the insurer before reimbursement will be considered - > Ensure any Independent Medical Examinations are arranged in accordance with the 'Guidelines on Independent Medical Examinations and Reports'.
-This includes ensuring suitable notice is provided to the worker of: - > When to attend the appointment (at least 10 days prior to the date, unless otherwise agreed) - > The doctors' details and location - > What to bring and expect from the examination - > If the worker is to participate in a Factual Investigation, ensure they are informed as soon as possible - > Provide suitable notice to the worker if there is any change to their entitlements to compensation, or changes to the decision of liability on their claim in compliance with the relevant legislation - Reimburse weekly compensation on receipt of suitable information (such as a reimbursement schedule from the employer) in a timely manner - <Case Manager to add additional tailored actions>
+Travel reimbursement will be paid for: - The fare for any public transport on receipt of a proof of purchase - Travel by private transport (such as a car) at a rate of 55c per kilometre - Any other travel cost that is not outlined above, requires approval from the insurer before reimbursement will be considered - > Ensure any Independent Medical Examinations are arranged in accordance with the 'Guidelines on Independent Medical Examinations and Reports'.
+This includes ensuring suitable notice is provided to the worker of: - When to attend the appointment (at least 10 days prior to the date, unless otherwise agreed) - > The doctors' details and location - What to bring and expect from the examination